YilanDong19/Machine-learning-with-ABIDE/README.md

 ###   Folder "scripts":
 I uploaded all the necessary scripts to this folder as a copy for those who want to have a quick look.
 Most of the scripts are named by "machine learning model" + "feature type", for example, AE_FCN_fMRI.ipynb is to train Auto-encoder + fully connected neural network (AE-FCN) on fMRI features.
 The scripts named "EMMA_*" can only be run after all the other scripts, since EMMA ensemble method is to combine the outputs of all the machine learning models.

+###  The application of the interpretation method SmoothGrad:
+Will upload it later.
+You can find the corresponding information in my paper.

 ###  References
 [1] Rakić, Mladen, Mariano Cabezas, Kaisar Kushibar, Arnau Oliver, and Xavier Lladó.
 2020.
 ‘Improving the Detection of Autism Spectrum Disorder by Combining Structural and Functional MRI Information’.
 NeuroImage: Clinical 25(November 2019). doi: 10.1016/j.nicl.2020.102181.